-In order to facilitate this process, the SRE Policy will appear every three years on the meeting agenda.
+In order to facilitate this process, the SRE Policy will appear in the policies section of the school website and will be available in hard copy on request at the school office.

 k) Pupil Participation

 We will involve children in the evaluation and development of their SRE in ways appropriate to their age.